Atherosclerosis care at Mayo Clinic

-Mayo Clinic doctors trained in treating heart conditions (cardiologists), heart surgeons (cardiovascular surgeons) and other medical professionals collaborate as a multidisciplinary team to evaluate and treat people with atherosclerosis.
-Doctors work with you to provide exactly the care you need.
+Mayo Clinic doctors trained in treating heart conditions (cardiologists), heart surgeons (cardiovascular surgeons) and other medical professionals work together as a team to evaluate and treat people with atherosclerosis.

 Advanced diagnosis and treatment

-Mayo Clinic patients have access to the latest imaging and diagnostic tools available, and there's a long history of Mayo Clinic scientists being involved in developing many cutting-edge technologies for patient care.
-With state-of-the-art research and laboratory facilities, Mayo Clinic experts are constantly seeking new medical knowledge and individual-driven innovations for people with atherosclerosis, including a variety of clinical trials that may be available to you.
+There's a long history of Mayo Clinic scientists being involved in developing cutting-edge technologies for patient care.
+With state-of-the-art research and laboratory facilities, Mayo Clinic experts are constantly seeking new medical knowledge and individual-driven innovations for people with atherosclerosis.

-Mayo Clinic cardiovascular experts use the latest technological advances available to them, including ultrasound, angiogram, computerized tomography angiogram and magnetic resonance angiogram, to accurately diagnose atherosclerosis.
+Mayo Clinic cardiovascular experts use the latest technological advances available, including ultrasound, angiogram, computerized tomography (CT) angiogram and magnetic resonance angiogram, to accurately diagnose atherosclerosis.

 Nationally recognized expertise

 Mayo Clinic campuses are nationally recognized for expertise in cardiology and cardiovascular surgery: